Closing time for Fresno brewery as economic impact of COVID-19 continues

-FRESNO, California (KSEE) – Downtown Fresno’s Zack’s Brewing Company announced on announced on social media its “heartbreaking decision” to shut down operations.
+FRESNO, California (KGPE) – Downtown Fresno’s Zack’s Brewing Company announced on announced on social media its “heartbreaking decision” to shut down operations.

 But the Fresno chapter presidents of the California Restaurant Association says there will be more to come.